emmawalshdev/The-Book-bar/testing.md

 * Safari
 * Opera

+All CRUD operations were carried out on each browser.
 No bugs were recoreded during the LamdaTest testing process.

 ### Responsiveness

+#### Chrome DevTools
-The website's responsiveness was tested using [Chrome Dev Tools](https://developers.google.com/web/tools/chrome-devtools).
+The website's responsiveness was tested using [Chrome DevTools](https://developers.google.com/web/tools/chrome-devtools) throughout development.
+This helped to ensure that responsiveness was optimised across a range of devices.

 The devices (and screen widths) tested with include:
 * iPhone 5/SE (320px)